brittanyrw/emojiscreen/README.md

 Below are instructions for how to contribute to this project.
 The easiest way to make a contribution is to add an `Emoji Card` to the website.
 Each card should be added in the `data.js` file as an object.

-## To give many people a chance to contribute to this project, please limit yourself to adding up to 5 items or completing up to 5 Issues.
+## To give many people a chance to contribute to this project, please limit yourself to adding up to 5 shows/movies or completing up to 5 Issues.
 Thanks!

 ### Issues
 For other ways to contribute, see the repo Issues [under the label 'enhancement'](https://github.com/brittanyrw/emojiscreen/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).
 You are also welcome to suggest other features [by adding an Issue](https://github.com/brittanyrw/emojiscreen/issues).